hananbahi527/CIRCUITS-AND-ELECTRONICS-PROJECTS-/README.md

 ### 4. Power Integrity
 **C4 (100nF)** is placed across the supply rails to filter out high-frequency switching noise and stabilize the DC input.

-## 🚀 Getting Started
-1. Clone the repository.
-2. Refer to the `/schematics` folder for the wiring diagram.
-3. Apply 12V to the power rails.
-4. Adjust **RV1** until the output audio is clear and undistorted.

 ---
 *Developed for educational electronics experimentation.*